Geography of Sydney: Geology

-The rising sea level between 6,000 and 18,000 years ago flooded the rias to form estuaries and deep harbours.
+The rising sea level between 18,000 and 6,000 years ago flooded the rias to form estuaries and deep harbours.
 Erosion by coastal streams has created a landscape of deep canyons and remnant plateaus.
 The city has fault lines which run considerably deep beneath the Sydney basin, dating back to when New Zealand started breaking away from Australia more than 85 million years ago.
 To the east the basin continues to the edge of the continental shelf.
+The Australian continental shelf is about 25.9 km away from Sydney Heads, which is the location of the Tasman Abyssal Plain.
 The centre of the basin is located around 30 km west of the Sydney central business district at Fairfield.

 The sand that was to become the sandstone of today was washed from Broken Hill and laid down about 200 million years ago.
 The ripple marks from the ancient river that brought the grains of sand are distinctive and easily seen, telling geologists that the sand comes from rocks formed between 500 and 700 million years ago far to the south.
 This means that the highest part of the visible lines almost always faces approximately south.
 There are volcanic rocks from low hills in the shale landscapes.
 The Basin's sedimentary rocks have been subject to uplift with gentle folding and minor faulting during the formation of the Great Dividing Range.

 At a time in the past, monocline formed to the west of Sydney.
 The monocline is a sloping bend that raises the sandstone well above where it is expected to be seen, and this is why the whole of the visible top of the Blue Mountains is made of sandstone.
 Sandstone slopes in the Sydney area are on three sides: to the west the Blue Mountains, and to the north and south, the Hornsby and Woronora plateaux'.